-At night when it’s dark they dilate to let more light in, and when it’s light they constrict and become smaller in size, allowing us to always have the optimal amount of light for the best vision possible.
+At night when it’s dark they dilate to let light in.
+When it’s light they constrict and become smaller in size, allowing us to always have the optimal amount of light for the best vision possible.

 Animals’ eyes work the same way, including cats’ eyes.
-But, what if your cat’s eyes are always dilated?
-Constant dilation is commonly a sign of hypertension, but could also be an indication that they are blind, are experiencing chronic pain, or have another underlying health condition.
+But what if your cat’s eyes are always dilated?
+Unfortunately, constant pupil dilation is not a good sign!
+It is commonly a sign of hypertension but could also be an indication that they are blind, are experiencing chronic pain, or have another underlying health condition.

 Why Are My Cat’s Eyes Always Dilated?

-Although it is normal for cats’ eyes to become dilated when light conditions change, or to express fear, anxiety, or excitement, when cat’s eyes are constantly dilated it is a source of concern.
-They could be in a neutral state – that is neither overly constricted nor dilated – for the majority of the day.
+It is normal for cats’ eyes to become dilated when light conditions change, or to express fear, anxiety, or excitement.
+But when a cat’s eyes are constantly dilated it is a cause of concern.

-It can be difficult for vets to diagnose hypertension, and abnormalities in cats’ vision is usually the giveaway sign, such as your cat having large pupils that do not constrict bright light.
-It is important you take your cat to the vets if you think they could have high blood pressure as if left untreated it can cause the retina to detach, resulting in blindness.
+Unfortunately, it can be difficult for vets to diagnose hypertension.
+In fact, abnormalities in cats’ vision are usually the giveaway sign, such as your cat having large pupils that do not constrict bright light.
+You must take your cat to the vet if you think they could have high blood pressure as if left untreated it can cause the retina to detach, resulting in blindness.